-During the two weeks before either a primary, general, or special election, you must disclose aggregate contributions or loans over \$1,000 from any single contributor or lender and aggregate expenditures to any single vendor over \$20,000 (whether paid or incurred) within 24 hours using the Daily Pre-Election Disclosure Statement filing option in C-SMART.
+During the two weeks before either a primary, general, or special election, you must disclose aggregate contributions or loans over \$1,000 from any single contributor or lender and aggregate expenditures to any single vendor over \$20,000 (whether paid or incurred) within 24 hours of the transaction(s) occurring using the Daily Pre-Election Disclosure Statement filing option in C-SMART.
 Keep in mind that contributions include monetary or in-kind contributions, as well as forgiven bills, advances, or loans.